boazsegev/plezi/README.md

 * An (optional) Auto-Dispatch to map JSON websocket "events" to Controller functions (handlers).

 * Automatic (optional) scaling using Redis.

+* An extensible template rendering abstraction engine, supports Slim, Markdown (using RedCarpet) and ERB out of the box.

+* Belated, extensible, asset baking (a fallback for when the application's assets weren't baked before deployment).

+    It's possible to define an asset route (this isn't the default) to bake assets on the fly.

+    In production mode, assets will be baked directly to the public folder supplied to Iodine (the web server) with a matching path.
+This allows the static file server to serve future requests.

+    However, during development, baking will save the files to the asset's folder, so that the Ruby layer will be the one serving the content and dynamic updates could be supported.

 Things Plezi **doesn't** do (anymore / ever):